A quick guide to VAT when you’re self-employed

 Recently, HMRC started requiring most businesses to file VAT returns online in what’s known as their Making Tax Digital (MTD) scheme.
 It requires eligible businesses to use compatible software to keep digital business records and file VAT returns online.

 Tide Accounting is our very own MTD-compliant accounting software.
 It’s designed to let you handle your bookkeeping and accounting alongside your business banking, in one account – so accounting becomes simple and secure, the way it should be.
-Open a Tide account today to get started.
+Open a business bank account today to get started.

 Who has to register?